vardumper/docs/guides/integrations-api/admin-api/authentication.md

 {% endtab %}
 {% endtabs %}

-In order to obtain an access token, perform one of the following requests
+In order to obtain an access token, perform one of the following requests.
+[WIP]You can find your shopware stores client-id here or here or here.
+(PLese clarify) You can find your client secret here or here or here. (for example in your .env file)[/WIP]

 {% tabs %}
 {% tab title="Integration" %}